BrightspaceUI/more-less/README.md

 #### `height` _(4em)_

 The `height` attribute sets the maximum height of the **content** when in "less" mode.
 The `d2l-more-less` element itself will take up additional vertical space in order to provide the fading effect and the more/less controls themselves.
-If the content is not at least this height `d2l-more-less` will become `inert` and add nothing to the page.
+If the content is not at least this height `d2l-more-less` will become inactive and add nothing to the page.
 ```html
 <d2l-more-less height="10rem">
 	<!-- content -->